vladski/laravel-nova-xtra/README.md

             (new \Vladski\NovaXtra\NovaXtra)

-                // turn on a theme
+                // optionally turn on a theme
                 ->theme('xtra')

                 // build navigation